SystemRDL/systemrdl-compiler/docs/dev_notes/expressions.rst

 No semantic/type checking is done.
 Only checking that is done is that any references actually refer to something that is in the current namespace.

-Visitor returns the resulting Expr class as the result.
+Visitor returns the resulting ASTNode class as the result.

 Parse-exit phase
 ^^^^^^^^^^^^^^^^

-* After an expression tree is constructed, the top-level visitor will return the top-level Expr object
+* After an expression tree is constructed, the top-level visitor will return the top-level ASTNode object
-* Whatever is using this Expr (an RDL property assignment) should check that the resulting type is compatible with the assignment (or whether it can be cast)
+* Whatever is using this ASTNode (an RDL property assignment) should check that the resulting type is compatible with the assignment (or whether it can be cast)
-* Wrap the top-level Expr in the desired AssignmentCast expr operation
+* Wrap the top-level ASTNode in the desired AssignmentCast expr operation

     * This is different from a regular cast.
 All it does is: